cloudevents/spec/discovery/spec.md

   "name": "[unique name for this services]",
   "url": "[unique URL to this service]", "description": "[human string]", ?
-  "docsurl": "[URL reference for human documentation]", ?
+  "docsUrl": "[URL reference for human documentation]", ?
-  "specversions": [ "[ce-specversion value]" + ],
+  "specVersions": [ "[ce-specversion value]" + ],
-  "subscriptionurl": "[URL to which the Subscribe request will be sent]", "subscriptionconfig": { ?
+  "subscriptionUrl": "[URL to which the Subscribe request will be sent]", "subscriptionConfig": { ?
     "[key]": "[type]", *
   },
-  "subscriptiondialects": [ "[dialect]" ], ?
+  "subscriptionDialects": [ "[dialect]" ], ?
-  "authscope": "[string]", ?
+  "authScope": "[string]", ?
   "protocols": [ "[string]" + ],
   "events": [ ?
     { *